Wespazjan Kochowski

-Wespazjan (Vespasian) Kochowski (coat of arms: Nieczuja) (1633 in Gaj, a village which no longer exists, near Waśniów in Sandomierz Land – June 6, 1700 in Kraków) was one of the most noted historians and poets of Polish Baroque, the most typical representative of the philosophy and literature of Sarmatism.
+Wespazjan (Vespasian) Kochowski (1633 – 6 June 1700) was one of the most noted historians and poets of Polish Baroque, the most typical representative of the philosophy and literature of Sarmatism.

 Life

-Kochowski was associated with Małopolska throughout his life.
+Kochowski was born in 1633 in Gaj, a village which no longer exists, near Waśniów.
+He was associated with Lesser Poland throughout his life.
 His parents were Jan (John), a middle rank nobleman (szlachcic), and Zofia (Sophie), née Janowski.
 He studied at the Nowodworski College, in Kraków.
 During the next ten years, he fought as a Polish winged hussar with Cossacks, Muscovy and Swedish (he took part, among others, in the battle of Beresteczko).
 In 1660 he came back to paternal Gaj, but he had to move to Goleniowy near Szczekociny in Kraków Land.

 His first publication was a poem entitled Kamień świadectwa wielkiego w Koronie Polskiej senatora niewinności (The Stone of Testimony of the Innocence of the Great Senator of Polish Kingdom) in the defence of Jerzy Sebastian Lubomirski.
 In 1668 he published his first volume, Różaniec Najświętszej Panny Maryi (The Rosary of Holy Virgin Mary), which considers each secrets of rosary.

 During that time, Kochowski was involved in political life (regional councils, state parliaments, local offices), gaining large respect among the nobility.
 He was even the podżupnik (administrator) of huge salt mines in Wieliczka near Kraków.

 In 1674 he published his first masterpiece — Niepróżnujące próżnowanie (Not idling idleness).
 This is a collection of several hundreds verses, divided in four books of lyrics, one book of epodes and two books of epigrams.
 He showed the variety of topics, feelings, stylistic figures and versification forms.
 He expressed the care of Polish–Lithuanian Commonwealth, praised its triumphs, criticised its weaknesses, encouraged compatriots to defence it; he glorified life in the country and his paternal region, thanked God for looking for him and also joked at many ordinary situations in life.

 In 1681 Kochowski also wrote two religious poems: Chrystus cierpiący (Suffering Christ), which laments the Passion of Our Lord, and Ogród panieński (Virgin's Garden), which explains the titles of Our Lady.

 During the reign of John III Sobieski he turned towards history.
-In 1683 he wrote Annales Poloniae ab obitu Vladislai IV (The Annals of Poland from the Death of Ladislas IV), commonly called Klimaktery (Climacters).
+In 1683 he wrote Annales Poloniae ab obitu Vladislai IV (The Annals of Poland from the Death of Ladislas IV), commonly called Klimaktery ("Climacters").
 This is the history of the Polish–Lithuanian Commonwealth under kings John II Casimir and Michał Korybut Wiśniowiecki.
 Kochowski had used the information from many witnesses, documents and his own experiences and he had done it so well.
 This book is one of the main sources for the old Polish history.